zyfAnd/MyCIProjectShow/README.md

 # Spring Boot, Mysql, Angular Restful API

-Build a Fully-Fledged Todo App with Spring Boot & MongoDB in the Backend and Angular in the frontend.
+Build a Fully-Fledged Todo App with Spring Boot & Mysql in the Backend and Angular in the frontend.

 ## Requirements